 He is a well-known space nerd and World War II history buff and these interests are reflected in his career, with his having starred in Apollo 13 and Saving Private Ryan as well as having produced From the Earth to the Moon, Band of Brothers, and The Pacific.

-He's hosted Saturday Night Live nine times and Wait Wait...
+He's hosted Saturday Night Live nine times (his fifth time hosting, in 1990, was the episode in which the "Five Timers' Club" was revealed) and Wait Wait...
 Don't Tell Me! once to rave reviews each time.
 He runs his own studio called Playtone, named after the music label in his self-produced That Thing You Do!.
 He's also a big enough fan of both The Beatles and Monty Python that he got to sing "The Lumberjack Song" (as one of the Lumberjacks) in the Concert for George, the memorial concert celebrating the life of George Harrison.
 He also appeared in the video for Carly Rae Jepsen's song "I Really Like You" - contrary to many rumours it was actually his idea to take the role.